 AND Vs BSN

-General Admission Requirements
+BSN Programs Admission Requirements

 Admission to the traditional BSN program is designed for high school and transfer students who are working towards a first baccalaureate degree.
-Most programs run competitive admission enrolling the best applicants in an admission period.
+Most programs run competitive admission, enrolling the best applicants in an admission period.

-You can enter a nursing program as a college freshman after completing the nursing pre-requisite courses and general education requirements.
-All accredited BSN programs require a minimum of 2 semesters of physiology and anatomy, as well as some credits in biology, micro-biology, psychology, developmental psychology, statistics, biostatistics, chemistry, organic chemistry and biochemistry.
+You can enter a nursing program as a college freshman, after completing the nursing pre-requisite courses and general education requirements.
+All accredited BSN programs require a minimum of 2 semesters of physiology and anatomy, as well as some credits in biology, microbiology, psychology, developmental psychology, statistics, biostatistics, chemistry, organic chemistry, and biochemistry.

-A basic nursing skill course usually designated as Health Assessment, nursing research, adult care courses, community health, family health and/or some nursing experience may be also required by most nursing programs.
+A basic nursing skill course usually designated as Health Assessment, nursing research, adult care courses, community health, family health and/or some nursing experience may also be required by most nursing programs.

 Clinical experience is offered at a range of healthcare facilities including hospital affiliated with the various programs.
 Clinical experience requires students to take part in a range of medical departments as well as learning the duties and responsibilities of surgical nursing and more particular nursing such as pediatrics, acute care nurses and emergency room nurses.